-Set forth below are descriptions of permitted investment activities for the Fund and certain of their associated risks.
+Set forth below are descriptions of permitted investment activities for the Funds and certain of their associated risks.
 The activities are organized into various categories.
 To the extent that an activity overlaps two or more categories, the activity is referenced only once in this section.
-The Fund may or may not participate in all of the investment activities described below.
-In addition, with respect to the Fund, to the extent that an investment activity is described in the Fund's Prospectus as being part of its principal investment strategy, the information provided below regarding such investment activity is intended to supplement, but not supersede, the information contained in the Prospectus, and the Fund may engage in such investment activity in accordance with the limitations set forth in the Prospectus.
-To the extent an investment activity is described in this SAI that is not referenced in the Prospectus, the Fund under normal circumstances will not engage in such investment activity with more than 15% of its assets unless otherwise specified below.
+The Funds described in this SAI are funds-of-funds that invest in various mutual funds ("Underlying Funds").
+References to the activities of a fund-of-funds are understood to refer to the investments of the Underlying Funds in which the fund-of-funds invests.
+Not all of the Funds participate in all of the investment activities described below.
+In addition, with respect to any particular Fund, to the extent that an investment activity is described in such Fund's Prospectus as being part of its principal investment strategy, the information provided below regarding such investment activity is intended to supplement, but not supersede, the information contained in the Prospectus.
+To the extent an investment activity is described in the Prospectus.
+To the extent an investment activity is described in the Prospectus, and the Fund may engage in such investment activity in accordance with the limitations set forth in the Prospectus.
+To the extent an investment activity is described in this SAI that is not referenced in the Prospectus, a Fund under normal circumstances will not engage in such investment activity with more than 15% of its assets unless otherwise specified below.
 Unless otherwise noted or required by applicable law, the percentage limitations included in this SAI apply at the time of purchase of a security.

-For purposes of monitoring the investment policies and restrictions of the Fund (with the exception of the loans of portfolio securities policy described below), the amount of any securities lending collateral held by the Fund will be excluded in calculating total assets.
+For purposes of monitoring the investment policies and restrictions of the Funds (with the exception of the loans of portfolio securities policy described below), the amount of any securities lending collateral held by a Fund will be excluded in calculating total assets.